jhu-sheridan-libraries/stfrancis-lutece-site/README.md

 The `.env` file provides default values.

+In order to configure the db used by the lutece war, you must edit lutece-site/webapp/WEB-INF/conf/db.properties.
+That will set the default values.
+Or you can unpack the war and configure the file and then repack it.

 # Run

 Build the war and copy it to `lutece.war` in the main directory.